Hope fading as deaths in Turkey, Syria quake pass 11,000

 “Our hands cannot pick up anything because of the cold,” said Pikal.
 “Work machines are needed.”

+Unidentified bodies were to be buried within five days after being photographed and undergoing DNA tests and finger printing, Turkey’s disaster management agency said.
+Islamic funeral rites prescribe quick burial.

-The region was already beset by more than a decade of civil war in Syria that has displaced millions in that country and left them reliant on humanitarian aid and sent millions more to seek refuge in Turkey.
+The region was already beset by more than a decade of civil war in Syria.
+Millions have been displaced within Syria itself and millions more have sought refuge in Turkey.

-Turkey’s president said the country’s death toll passed 8,500.
-The Syrian Health Ministry, meanwhile, said the death toll in government-held areas has climbed past 1,200, while at least 1,400 people have died in the rebel-held northwest, according to volunteer first responders known as the White Helmets.
+Turkey’s president said the country’s death toll passed 9,000.
+The Syrian Health Ministry said the death toll in government-held areas climbed past 1,200.
+At least 1,400 people have died in the rebel-held northwest, according to the volunteer first responders known as the White Helmets.

-That brought the overall total to 11,000 since Monday’s earthquake and multiple strong aftershocks.
+That brought the overall total to 11,600.
 Tens of thousands more are injured.

-A 2011 earthquake near Japan that triggered a tsunami left nearly 20,000 people dead.

-Syrian officials said the bodies of more than 100 Syrians who died during the earthquake in Turkey were brought back home for burial.
-Mazen Alloush, an official on the Syrian side of the border, said 20 more bodies were on their way, adding that all of them were Syrian refugees who fled civil war.

 Stories of rescues continued to provide hope that some people still trapped might be found alive.
-A crying newborn still connected by the umbilical cord to her deceased mother was rescued in Syria on Monday.
-In Turkey’s Kahramanmaras, rescuers pulled a 3-year-old boy, Arif Kaan, from the rubble.
+A crying newborn still connected by the umbilical cord to her deceased mother was rescued Monday in Syria.
+In Turkey’s Kahramanmaras, rescuers pulled a 3-year-old boy from the rubble.

-“For now, the name of hope in Kahramanmaras is Arif Kaan,” a Turkish television reporter proclaimed as the dramatic rescue was broadcast to the country.

-Polish rescuers told TVN24 that low temperatures were working against them, though two firefighters said the fact that the predawn quake struck as many people were in bed under warm covers could help buy the search teams more time.

 But David Alexander, a professor of emergency planning and management at University College London, said data from past earthquakes suggested the likelihood of survival was now slim, particularly for individuals who suffered serious injuries or significant blood loss.